milahu/collapseos/recipes/rc2014/sdcard.md

 First, we need drivers for the SPI relay.
 This is done by declaring `SPI_DATA`, `SPI_CSLOW` and `SPI_CSHIGH`, which are respectively `4`, `5` and `6` in our relay design.
+We also need to define SPI_DELAY, which we keep to 2 NOPs because we use the system clock:

+    : SPI_DELAY NOP, NOP, ;

 You can then load the driver with `596 LOAD`.
 This driver provides `(spix)`, `(spie)` and `(spid)` which are then used in the SDC driver.

 The SDC driver is at B420.
 It gives you a load range.
 This means that what